Jewelry Tarnish – How To Prevent Jewelery From Tarnishing

 Gold And Silver Metal-based Jewelry

-To safely clean your gold and silver jewelry at home, start by preparing a mixture of warm water and a few drops of mild dish soap in a bowl with a half teaspoon of baking soda.
+To safely clean your gold and silver jewelry at home, start by preparing a mixture of warm water and a few drops of mild dish soap in a bowl diluting a quarter-teaspoon of baking soda.

 Place the jewelry in the solution and let it soak for a few minutes.
-Use a new filbert paint brush to gently cleanse the metal surfaces, paying special attention to any intricate designs or hard-to-reach areas where dirt may accumulate.
+Use a new filbert paintbrush to gently clean the metal surfaces, paying special attention to any intricate designs or hard-to-reach areas where dirt may accumulate.

 After cleaning, rinse the jewelry thoroughly under warm running water to remove any soap residue.
 Pat the jewelry dry with a soft, lint-free cloth and allow it to air dry completely before wearing or storing.